Insurance Basics for the Brewery

 Directors and Officers Liability

-Matt Hughes, NFP Insurance
+Matt Hughes, USI

 Depending on the legal structure of your business, you may be required to have a board of directors.
 The responsibilities of the board can vary depending on your articles of incorporation, but the most important attribute of the board is that they have a responsibility to protect the money and assets of the organization.